CSIRO-enviro-informatics/shacl-form/README.md

 **3. Start Flask**
 Run app.py in the 'miniflask' directory

 Your webform can now be accessed at `localhost:5000/form` in your browser.
-Any information entered into the form will be stored in `miniflask/result.ttl`.
+Any information entered into the form will be stored in the 'entries' directory.

 ## Supported constraints